ajfriesen/pc-switch-website/content/en/_index.md

 {{% blocks/feature icon="fa fa-microchip" title="You own the Hardware" %}}
 You can flash the standalone version, the Home Assistant version or any other software.
 It is yours and will even work if the project is dead.
 {{% /blocks/feature %}}

+{{% blocks/feature icon="fa fa-lightbulb" title="With RGB!" %}}
+For you gamers, it has RGB!
+For other, you can use it as status LED or turn it off.
+{{% /blocks/feature %}}

 {{% /blocks/section %}}